DSixto/Resume/index.md

      2010 - Present

-     Currently pursing an Associate Degree at MiraCosta College, while also obtaining units necessary to transfer in order to obtain a Bachelor's Degree.
+     Currently pursuing an Associate Degree at MiraCosta College, while also obtaining units necessary to transfer in order to obtain a Bachelor's Degree.

 ## Volunteer Service